micmalti/portfolio/src/policy.md

 ---
-title: 'Privacy Policy'
+title: "Privacy Policy"
-date: '29 Sep 2024'
+date: "29 Sep 2024"
 ---

 This privacy policy describes the policies and procedures pertaining to the collection, use and disclosure of your information when using this website.

 ## Collection of Your Personal Data

 The website collects the following data:

 - Personal identification information (Name, email address, phone number, etc.)
 - Information you provide in the subject and message fields